sbatson5/firestore-jest-mock/README.md

 });
 ```

-Similar to how the `id` key models a document object, the `_collections` key models a subcollection.
-You model each subcollection key in the same way that `database` is modeled above: an object keyed by collection IDs and populated with document arrays.
+Similar to how the `id` key defines a document object to firestore-jest-mock, the `_collections` key defines a subcollection.
+You model each subcollection structure in the same way that `database` is modeled above: an object keyed by collection IDs and populated with document arrays.

 This lets you model and validate more complex document access: